 Showering after a long, tiring day while working up a luscious lather seems like the most relaxing thing.
 When you wash your body and hair, you would naturally reach for the face cleanser to clean your face too.
 But did you know that such a small, seemingly innocent habit could be doing more harm to your skin than any good?
 Beauty, of course, is always personal.
 Which-ever products you use for the purpose you see, it depends on you only.

 But in this article, we merely would try to display before you the opinions and views of different educators, writers, dermatologists, etc., regarding the topic at hand.
-We understand that it is very convenient to reach for your face cleanser in the shower, but the questions remain- should you be doing so, and if not, what is the reason?
+We understand that reaching for your face cleanser in the shower is very convenient, but the questions remain- should you be doing so, and if not, what is the reason?

 Debate Surrounding Washing Your Face In The Shower